-Set in a peaceful cul-de-sac location, Bella Vista is a fully restored, spacious, detached Victorian property with outstanding views across the Malvern Hills and beyond.
+Set in a peaceful cul-de-sac location, Bella Vista is a restored, spacious, detached Victorian property with outstanding views across the Malvern Hills and beyond.
+It's a 2 minute walk to one of the highest points on the hills and only a 15 minute walk to the Worcestershire Beacon.

-The property dates to 1890 and the 2015 restoration painstakingly retained the original features including cast irons fireplaces, cornicing, architraves, oak panelling, picture rails, kitchen quarry tiles and handcrafted (arts & crafts) built in storage.
+The property dates to 1890 and the 2015 restoration retained the original features including cast irons fireplaces, cornice, architraves, oak panelling, picture rails, kitchen quarry tiles and handcrafted built in storage.
+The house has been fully updated, aside from the kitchen (which still has its original cold store) and upstairs bathroom.
+With 12 different rooms, it's ideal for couples looking to work from home.

 Key features include: Hall, sitting room, living room, study, kitchen, utility room, family room, dining room, music room, cellar, external basement room, shower room, bathroom, garden/wood store, off-road parking, gas central heating, top of the range Chesney’s log burner, double glazing, newly decorated rooms, new carpets, Victorian tessellated floor in hallway.